Portland Neighborhoods: Fall in Love with 16 New Shops

 Portlanders know that local shops and businesses add to a community’s well-being.
 As the Institute for Local Self-Reliance notes, “Locally owned businesses build strong communities by sustaining vibrant town centers, linking neighbors in a web of economic and social relationships, and contributing to local causes.”

-So, take advantage of small business growth in Portland neighborhoods: Shop for new places to shop, and taste test some of the new restaurants.
+So, take advantage of small business growth in Portland neighborhoods: Shop for new places to shop, check out a happy hour, and taste test some of the new restaurants.
 We’re happy to help, with a roundup of some of the new and very cool boutiques and businesses that have popped up in PDX over the last year.

 New Favorites in Portland Neighborhoods